rspamd/rspamd.com/doc/configuration/settings.md

 	+ `ip` - match source IP address
 	+ `user` - matches authenticated user ID of message sender if any
 	+ `authenticated` - matches any authenticated user
+	+ `request_header` - collection of header names and regexes to match them against (condition is satisfied if any match)
 - `apply` - list of applied rules, identified by metric name (e.g. `default`)
 	+ `symbol` - modify weight of a symbol
 	+ `actions` - defines actions